chris34096/vending-machine/README.md

 Usage of git is mandatory.

-Here are the problem i encountered while doing the project : ...
+Here are the problem i encountered while doing the project : (To be completed at the end of the test..)